Online MSc International Management

 - Completed application

-- At least an upper second-class degree from a UK university or equivalent (along with copies of transcripts)
+- At least an upper second-class degree from a UK university, or we also accept alternative degrees plus relevant work experience

 - Language requirements (international students)*

 * Exceptions to the listed admissions requirements will be assessed on an individual basis.View requirements

 The estimated total cost of this programme is £15,210.
 You can pay in full or in instalments of £1,170 on a module by module basis.
 All costs are listed to help you make an informed decision.More tuition details

 Looking to learn whether you meet our entry criteria?

 Email your degree certificate (or equivalent) to us.
 A member of the online admissions team will provide feedback within 48 hours.Email Degree Certificate

 Drawing on the latest business theories, research and practices, the Online MSc International Management degree will enhance your understanding of modern business, while giving you the tools to think independently and resolve unique business challenges.

 The programme explores the critical areas of business in depth, covering everything from international marketing and finance to entrepreneurship and economic policy.Explore the curriculum

 “The University of Birmingham applies a great ‘hands-on’ approach to teaching online – whether through online sessions, via email or even via Skype.
 There are also great networking opportunities which come from studying online – the most effective I believe is through the various group projects.
 I have been extremely pleased with the University of Birmingham and their course offerings.”– Safiya Carrol, Online MSc International Management graduate, Jamaica